Categories

 Baked Lasagna and Filet Meatballs at Quality Italian

-This upscale Cherry Creek restaurant checks all the boxes in terms of looks, charm, and substance.
-One part trattoria, one part New York steakhouse, Quality Italian strikes a balance between a clubby meets elegant atmosphere with cushy medium leather banquets and fading black and white framed photos of nonnas and nonnos in clustered displays on the walls.
+This upscale Cherry Creek restaurant checked all the boxes in terms of looks, charm, and substance.
+One part trattoria, one part New York steakhouse, Quality Italian struck a balance between a clubby meets elegant atmosphere with cushy medium leather banquets and fading black and white framed photos of nonnas and nonnos in clustered displays on the walls.

-Without a doubt, the Baked Lasagna and Filet Meatballs is the ultimate head-turner during its journey to your table.
-This deconstructed lasagna is plated with pasta sheets rolled up like roses and giant filet meatballs interspersed throughout the round baking dish.
-You’d be wise to come with a buddy because it explicitly served as a very large two-person serving ($27 per person, $54 total).
+Without a doubt, the Baked Lasagna and Filet Meatballs was the ultimate head-turner during its journey to your table.
+This deconstructed lasagna was plated with pasta sheets rolled up like roses and giant filet meatballs interspersed throughout the round baking dish.
+You’d be wise to come with a buddy because it was explicitly served as a very large two-person serving ($27 per person, $54 total).
 For more coverage on Quality Italian, read my earlier dinner and brunch reviews.

 Want more?